BribedJupiter/bribedjupiter/README.md

 I'm particularly interested in API backends and graphics programming.
 I love digging in to the technical nuts and bolts of a problem and designing systems and solutions in complex and dynamic environments. <bn>

 Most of my experience is in Java, C++, C, and Python.
 I'm familiar with the software lifecycle, and I enjoy writing a good test.
-I've used tools such as Mockito, Docker, Memcached, Insomnia, Swagger, HAProxy, Maven, CMake, Premake, and, of course, Git & GitHub.
-I've used graphics frameworks like LibGDX and Raylib, and I'm working through OpenGL now.
+Related to industry, I've used and am familiar with a variety of tools, libraries, and build systems.
+Some examples include Maven, Docker, Git, JUnit / Mockito, and graphics frameworks such as LibGDX, Raylib and now I'm learning OpenGL.
+Feel free to look through my GitHub at some of my projects.
+My favorite is [Morroscape](https://github.com/BribedJupiter/Morroscape) which is a C++ based game project where I've implemented the Bullet3 physics library and am now working on networking.

 Overall, I'd say I'm a passionate and driven student who loves to think big, work with others, and build great software.